dhemery/DHE-Modules/guides/generating-single-stage-envelopes.md

 ## Preventing Retriggers

-All of the single-stage envelopes shown above are *retriggerable:*
+Each single-stage envelope shown above is *retriggerable:*
 If a trigger arrives
 while an envelope stage is in progress,
 _Stage_ interrupts the in-progress envelope stage